ibm-cloud-architecture/vaccine-order-mgr/README.md

 ## UI development

-Under the ui do the following:
+Under the ui folder, do the following:

 ```
 yarn install